Is an MBA worth it? 5 things to consider

 2. The increased earning potential and cost of tuition

 When evaluating the value of an MBA, it’s natural to think about the money.
-You’ll want to examine whether the cost of an MBA is something you’re comfortable taking on financially.
-You’ll also want to take other factors into consideration, such as the increased earning potential you’ll experience after graduating.
+You’ll want to examine whether the cost of tuition is something you’re comfortable taking on financially.
+You’ll also want to take other factors into consideration, such as the typical MBA degree salary range you can expect in return.

-The average cost of a two-year MBA program exceeds $60,000, but it's important to keep in mind that tuition can run higher or lower based on the institution.
+The average cost of an MBA degree exceeds $60,000, but it’s important to keep in mind that tuition rates can vary quite a bit based on the institution.
 For example, MBAs at many private business schools can cost more than $100,000.
-Meanwhile, the tuition cost of Brandman University’s MBA program ranges from about $23,000 to $33,000, depending on the student and their previous credits.
-As for timing, a standard MBA program runs two years, but program length will vary based on the school or credit requirements.
+Meanwhile, the cost of an MBA at Brandman University ranges from about $24,000 to $33,000, depending on the student and their previous credits.

-Be sure to research your options for funding your MBA as well.
-Employers may offer a continued education incentive that you may be able to take advantage of.
-“Sometimes employers pay a portion of, or all, higher education expenses as part of their employee benefit packages,” explains Bill Hughes, Talent Director of Patina Solutions.
+Be sure to research your funding options as well.
+Some organizations offer a continued education incentive for employees to earn their degrees.
+“Sometimes employers pay a portion of, or all, higher education expenses as part of their employee benefit packages,” explains Bill Hughes, talent director of Patina Solutions.

-Walmart, for example, has rolled out a college education benefit program that allows its employees to earn an online degree from one of six nonprofit institutions—including Brandman University—for just $1 per day.
+Walmart, for example, implemented a college education benefit program that allows its employees to earn an online degree from one of six nonprofit institutions—including UMass Global—for just $1 per day.
 Employers like Disney and Discover boast similar offerings.

 3. Your desire to break into a new field

-If you’re seeking to change careers or break into a new field, an MBA can help you acquire the knowledge and skills needed for a fresh start.
+If you’re seeking to change careers or break into a new field, this master’s degree can help you acquire the knowledge and skills needed for a fresh start.

 “For me, getting an MBA was definitely worth it,” says Paige Arnof-Fenn, MBA and founder of Mavens & Moguls.
 “I went into finance right after college and realized I wanted to switch career tracks.
 Going back to school allowed me to rebrand myself, try a new area as a summer intern in marketing, gain new skills and build my confidence.”